agraef/ez-ag/README.md

 output #1 into your DAW (note that output #2 only carries the control data from the Wing if it's being passed through).

+For a minimum setup (no DAW control, no Guitar Wing) you can just hook up the EZ-AG and your MIDI synthesizer to Pd's first MIDI input and output, respectively, and be done with it.

+### EZ-AG Setup

 You will probably want to leave local control enabled on the EZ-AG (it's the default) to get naturally-sounding hammer-ons and pull-offs.
 (Note that the EZ-AG doesn't do pull-offs to empty strings.
 That's a limitation of the device